RavinduMPK/EEG-signal-classification-using-PCA--ICA--LDA-and-support-vector-machines/README.md

 # EEG signal classification using PCA, ICA, LDA and support vector machines
  BM4152 - Biosignal Processing  Paper Implementation

-# EEG Signal Classification Using PCA, ICA, LDA, and SVM

 This repository contains the code and resources for reproducing results from the paper titled **"EEG signal classification using PCA, ICA, LDA and support vector machines"** by Abdulhamit Subasi and M. Ismail Gursoy.
 This project applies various signal processing and classification techniques to EEG data for epileptic seizure detection.